Integrated Head Protection System: History

 U.S. Army's 25th Infantry Division soldiers wearing the IHPS during the 2019–20 attack on the U.S. embassy in Baghdad.

 The IHPS helmet began development as a replacement for the Advanced Combat Helmets and Enhanced Combat Helmets in 2013 under the U.S. Army's Soldier Protection System program, which is intended to improve soldier protection and performance while reducing weight of a soldier's Personal Protective Equipment (PPE).
 Low Rate Initial Production delivery began the second quarter of the 2018 fiscal year.
 The helmet was first issued to troops deploying to combat zones through the Rapid Fielding Initiative (RFI) program.

-A U.S. Army paratrooper of the 82nd Airborne Division deployed in Afghanistan in 2019 wearing the IHPS with a communications headset.
+A U.S. Army Sergeant in the 82nd Airborne Division deployed in Afghanistan in 2019 wearing the IHPS with a communications headset.

 In October 2019 the new helmet's attachable mandible was reported to have saved a soldier’s life in Afghanistan, protecting his neck from a brick thrown at his vehicle.

 The IHPS was deployed with the U.S. Army's 25th Infantry Division soldiers during the 2019–20 attack on the U.S. embassy in Baghdad.

 In February 2024, the US Army began fielding the Next Generation IHPS (NG IHPS), which protects against rifle rounds while maintaining the same weight profile.
 Fielding began with the 82nd Airborne Division and is projected to be issued to the 101st Airborne Division by the end of 2024.
 The Army plans to issue 190,000 NG IHPS helmets by 2028.

-The Next Generation IHPS can be identified its larger three bolt night vision baseplate, as opposed to the single bolt baseplate of the original IHPS.
+The Next Generation IHPS can be identified by its larger three bolt night vision baseplate, as opposed to the single bolt baseplate of the original IHPS.